ChendoChap/Playstation-4-Save-Mounter/README.md

 2) Start a game
 3) Load [FTP](https://github.com/xvortex/ps4-ftp-vtx)
 4) Open the tool
-5) Click 'find playstation' (this doesn't always work) OR Enter the ip of your ps4 and click 'Connect'
+5) Enter the ip of your ps4 and click 'Connect'
 6) Click 'Refresh Processes' and select your game in the combobox
 7) Click 'Setup'
 8) Click 'Find Dirs'